drobilla/exess/INSTALL.md

   * `CFLAGS`: C compiler options.
   * `LDFLAGS`: Linker options.

-However, it is better to use meson options for configuration.
+However, it's better to use meson options for configuration.
 All options can be inspected with the `configure` command from within the build directory:

     cd build